vedph/cadmus-bricks-shell/projects/myrmidon/cadmus-cod-location/README.md

 The string format is `(/[SYSTEM:]N[(r|v)[COLUMN]].LINE@WORD)`, including these components (all optional except for `n`):

 - endleaf, optional: `(` for start or `(/` for end.
-- system: starts with a-z or A-Z and then contains only letters.
-- a-z or A-Z, underscores, or digits 0-9.
+- system: starts with a-z or A-Z and then contains only letters, a-z or A-Z, underscores, or digits 0-9.
 It is terminated by `:`.
 - `^` for a Roman number.
 - sheet: the sheet number.
 This is the only required component.
 - suffix between `""`.